govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Dose</td>
          <td>
            Amount of a medication for each administration.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Dose Unit of Measure</td>
          <td>
            Units of measure of a medication.<br><br>Examples include but are not limited to milligram (mg) and milliliter (mL).
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Medications</td>
          <td>
            Pharmacologic agent used in the diagnosis, cure, mitigation, treatment, or prevention of disease.
+[USCDI]
          </td>
       </tr>
                   <tr>